etawia/Campus-Lost-and-Found/README.md

 # lostfound

-A new Flutter application.
+Mini Project

 ## Getting Started

-This project is a starting point for a Flutter application.
+Campus LnF is a mini project that creates a uniform platform for students in universities to report msising items and items found.

 A few resources to get you started if this is your first Flutter project: